Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

-  list       List all pools in the Batch account listskus   List available VM configurations available to... nodes      Compute node actions resize     Resize a pool ssh        Interactively login via SSH to a node in a... stats      Get statistics about a pool
+  list       List all pools in the Batch account listskus   List available VM configurations available to... nodes      Compute node actions rdp        Interactively login via RDP to a node in a... resize     Resize a pool ssh        Interactively login via SSH to a node in a... stats      Get statistics about a pool